Pandora-IsoMemo/CausalR/paper.md

 # Usage and Downloading
 - `CausalR` can be installed locally by downloading the package from its [GitHub repository](https://github.com/Pandora-IsoMemo/CausalR).
 - Installation instructions, including instructions in video format, are available at the repository.
-Users can also employ a Docker container file for local installations that removes the need to install R or any dependencies here://.
+Users can also employ a Docker container file for local installations that removes the need to install R or any dependencies here:[Docker Container](https://github.com/Pandora-IsoMemo/CausalR/blob/main/Dockerfile).
-- Online user-friendly interface for CausalR is also available here: https://isomemoapp.com/app/causalr.
+- Online user-friendly interface for CausalR is also available here in our [CausalR Web App](https://isomemoapp.com/app/causalr).
 Users can save and share model instances.
 When these are deposited at Pandora, they can be directly loaded from `CausalR`.

 # Conclusion
-`CausalR` represents a significant advancement in making bayesian counterfactual analysis more accessible and user-friendly.
-By addressing the limitations of the `CausalImpact` package, `CausalR` improves the user experience with customizable features, streamlined workflows, and seamless data integration with open data platforms like `Pandora`.
+`CausalR` is a tool that enhances access to Bayesian conterfactual analysis via a user-friendly interface based on the `Causalimpact` package. `CausalR` improves the user experience with customizable features, streamlined workflows, and seamless data integration with open data platforms like `Pandora`.
 These improvements make it easier for researchers across various fields to conduct sophisticated causal impact evaluations regardless of coding expertise.
-Additionally, its ability to import, export, and store models fosters collaboration and reusability for scholars and researchers in their workflow.  `CausalR` is a powerful tool for researchers to access rapid data retrieval from existing archeological data sources, causal bayesian modeling flexibility, and highly customizable graphical outputs.
+Additionally, its ability to import, export, and store models fosters collaboration and reusability for scholars and researchers in their workflow.

 # Acknowledgements